dy1z/docs/content/docs/configuration/environments.md

 ## Starter environments

-Maizzle comes with three environment configs:
+Maizzle comes with two environment configs:

 1. `local`
-2. `staging`
 3. `production`

 ### Local

 The base `config.js` is tailored to local development.

-CSS purging and inlining are disabled, so you can quickly prototype your emails with all of Tailwind's classes at your disposal.
+CSS purging, inlining, and most other Transformers are disabled, so you can quickly prototype your emails with all of Tailwind's classes at your disposal.

 Build command: